department-of-veterans-affairs/va-forms-system-core/README.md

 ## Quick start

-Once you have the prerequisites download you are ready to get the project built.
+Once you have the prerequisites downloaded you are ready to get the project built.

 First you need to install all of the packages and their dependancies by running:
 ```sh